buildbot/buildbot/master/docs/manual/configuration/builders.rst

 ``BuilderConfig`` takes the following keyword arguments:

 ``name``
-    This specifies the Builder's name, which is used in status reports.
+    The name of the Builder, which is used in status reports.

 ``workername``

 ``workernames``
     These arguments specify the worker or workers that will be used by this Builder.
-    All workers names must appear in the :bb:cfg:`workers` configuration parameter.
+    All worker names must appear in the :bb:cfg:`workers` configuration parameter.
     Each worker can accommodate multiple builders.
     The ``workernames`` parameter can be a list of names, while ``workername`` can specify only one worker.